-This Booklet contains general information only and does not take into account your individual objectives, financial situation or needs.
-Before acting on this information, you should consider whether it is appropriate to your objectives, financial situation and needs.
+This Booklet contains general information only and does not take into account your individual objectives, personal financial situation or needs.
+Before acting on this information, you should consider whether it is appropriate to your individual objectives, personal financial situation and needs.
 You should get financial advice tailored to your personal circumstances.